 The amount of gold relative to the number of people is relatively miniscule; the demand outweighs the supply by far.
-Gold thus has a lot of value attached to it.
-Seeing as the global population keeps increasing, the demand for gold also keeps increasing.
-Hence the rise in the value of gold; it keeps getting relatively scarcer.
+Gold thus has a lot of value attached to it because of its scarcity.
 It thus makes complete sense to use it as a medium of exchange seeing as it keeps its value.

 As nations rose and fell and economies grew ever more complicated, governments the world over decided that the best way to maintain gold as the primary means of exchange, but also make it more “flexible” in order to adapt to modern specialised markets, was to have it represented by paper money and coins.
 Currency was thus invented.

 Currency is different from money in that it has no inherent value.
 It merely represents the real money: gold.
 Currency is also easily divisible into much smaller units.
 Currency was essentially a middle man that nudged its way in between gold and domestic products and services.
-The balancing act became even more delicate.
 The gold standard was created.

 The gold backs up the currency and gives it value and consequently purchasing power.